Published at

 }

-Speaking of the Safari 18 release, being able to use currentcolor is great, but it requires relative colors to work in the first place.
+Speaking of the Safari 18 release, being able to use currentcolor is great, but it requires relative colors.
+So be sure to check this one first!

 Animating display